2022 Columbus Crew season: Match results

-On November 22, 2021 the league announced the home openers for every club, with Columbus playing the Vancouver Whitecaps FC at Lower.com Field.
+On November 22, 2021 the league announced the home openers for every club, with Columbus playing Vancouver Whitecaps FC at Lower.com Field.
 The full 2022 season was released on December 15, 2021.

+MLS Cup Playoffs

+The Columbus Crew failed to qualify for the playoffs in this season.

 U.S. Open Cup

 On July 20, 2021 US Soccer announced that the tournament would be cancelled for 2021 and would resume in 2022.
-The Crew will be one of 17 MLS teams entering in the Third round of the tournament.
+The Crew was one of 17 MLS teams entering in the Third round of the tournament.